-Fiat Chrysler And Peugeot Agree On Merger To Create 4th Largest Car Maker
+Fiat Chrysler And Peugeot Agree On Merger To Create 4th-Largest Carmaker

 None of Groupe PSA's brands are currently sold in the U.S. Peugeots were briefly marketed in the U.S., but the company pulled the brand from the American market in 1991 due to poor sales.
 However, PSA CEO Tavares said earlier this year that the company plans to re-introduce Peugeots to the U.S. by 2026.

-In a joint statement, the companies said the boards of the two groups expect to produce a binding memorandum of understanding in the next few weeks.
+The companies said their two boards of directors expect to produce a binding memorandum of understanding in the next few weeks.

-It said the merger would bring together the two companies' existing brand strengths in the luxury, premium, mainstream passenger car, SUV and truck and light market sectors.
+According to the statement, the merger "would unite the groups' respective brand strengths across Luxury, Premium, Mainstream Passenger Car, SUV and Trucks & Light Commercial."

 "In a rapidly changing environment, with new challenges in connected, electrified, shared and autonomous mobility, the combined entity would leverage its strong global [research and development] footprint and ecosystem to foster innovation and meet these challenges with speed and capital efficiency," the companies said.